-I covered the at-the-time relatively new Sweden-based company called Follicum in April of last year.
-Thereafter, the company has made a few announcements via press releases that I have largely ignored since it was yet to commence any kind of phase 1 human clinical trials.
-And we all know how long those take, even after accounting for newer regulations in some countries that might eliminate or shorten the time for final phase 3 clinical trials.
+I first covered the relatively new Sweden-based company called Follicum in April of last year.
+Thereafter, the company made a few announcements via press releases that I largely ignored since it was yet to commence phase 1 human clinical trials.
+And we all know how long those take, even after accounting for newer regulations in some countries that can shorten the time.

 However, last week Follicum finally announced that they had commenced phase 1 clinical trials of their FOL-005 product.
 This product can interestingly both inhibit hair as well as stimulate hair, although it seems like the company might be naming the hair stimulation product something else down the road, and it could be slightly different from FOL-005.
 According to Follicum, both the hair inhibition and hair stimulation products are based on “a large human protein which has been manipulated and modified.”

 They currently have 1 patient on whom the drug is being tested upon, but aim to have a total of 30 patients soon.
 The study is being undertaken at the highly respected Charité — Universitätsmedizin Berlin that I have covered on this blog before.
 This makes me take Follicum a bit more seriously.

 The company’s research on mice (undertaken by contract research organization Dabur Research Foundation in India) suggests that this product will be significantly superior to Minoxidil when it comes to scalp hair growth.